 Step 1: Review the list of eligible activities

-If you have questions about your selection please contact your secondary Guidance Office or elementary principal.
+If you have questions about your selection please contact your secondary Guidance Office.

 Step 3: Complete the notification portion of the Notification and Completion of Community Involvement Activities Form

 This form can help you plan and track the completion of your activities.
-Forms are available online, in your elementary school’s Office, or your secondary school’s Guidance Office.
-The notification portion of the form should be completed and returned to your elementary school’s Office, or your secondary school’s Guidance Office prior to completing activities.
+Forms are available online as a fillable pdf, or your secondary school’s Guidance Office.
+The notification portion of the form should be completed and returned to your secondary school’s Guidance Office prior to completing activities.

 Step 4: Complete your volunteer activities